jankazil/isd-lite-data/README.md

 ## Disclaimer

-The ISDLite data accessed by this software are publicly available from NOAA and are subject to their terms of use.
+The ISDLite data accessed by this software are publicly available from NOAA's National Centers for Environmental Information and are subject to their terms of use.
 This project is not affiliated with or endorsed by NOAA.

 ## Author
 Jan Kazil - jan.kazil.dev@gmail.com - [jankazil.com](https://jankazil.com)